funkytaco/php-mvc-bootstrap/README.md

-# php-mvc-bootstrap
+# php-mvc

-A 'no framework' MVC PHP 5.4 scaffold to seed a Bootstrap-enabled application utilizing Composer and namespaces.
+A modular 'no framework' MVC framework in PHP5.

 [![Build Status](https://travis-ci.org/funkytaco/php-mvc-bootstrap.svg)](http://travis-ci.org/funkytaco/php-mvc-bootstrap)

 ## Components

 Components
-  - [Bootstrap] for front-end development
+  - [Bootstrap] for front-end development (in bootstrap branch)
   - [Composer] for dependency management and project setup (i.e. post installation script events)
   - [whoops] for error handling
   - [Klein.php] for routing
   - [mustache.php] for templating
   - [Auryn] for IoC dependency injection

-If you read through [No Framework] for PHP, you can see how to change out these components for others (i.e. replace [mustache.php] with [handlebars.php])
+Change out these components for others (i.e. replace [mustache.php] with [handlebars.php]) by reading through [No Framework] for PHP.

 ## Installation